-The strongest evidence for Roman Catholicism summed up in one sentence is : the Catholic Church is the only true Church on earth because it was founded by Jesus Christ and is trustworthy because its offices are so divinely guided by the Holy Spirit that they can never go astray.
-This narrative is drawn from the catechism:
+The strongest evidence for Roman Catholicism summed up in two sentences are: “The Catholic Church is the only true Church on earth because it was founded by Jesus Christ.
+It is trustworthy because its offices are so divinely guided by the Holy Spirit that they can never go astray.”

-“The Church, a communion living in the faith of the apostles which she transmits, is the place where we know the Holy Spirit: in the Scriptures he inspired; in the Traditions, to which the Fahers are always timely witnesses; in the Church’s Magisterium, which he assists…” (8:2:688)
+“The Church, a communion living in the faith of the apostles which she transmits, is the place where we know the Holy Spirit: in the Scriptures he inspired; in the Traditions, to which the Fathers are always timely witnesses; in the Church’s Magisterium, which he assists…” (8:2:688)

-I could not recommend any of them to you.
+“I could not recommend any of them to you.
 To a man (and woman) these teachers believe the Bible is riddled with historical and “religious” errors … For them, the Bible is mainly the work of man, and only a few parts were actually inspired by the Holy Spirit.
 They do not believe most of the historical narratives in Scripture ever took place (e.g, Adam and Eve, Noah) and they believe much of the Gospels were made up by either the evangelists or the generations that came after them.

-In brief, these lectures are indicative of the sad state of affairs in Catholic academia and scholarship today.
+“In brief, these lectures are indicative of the sad state of affairs in Catholic academia and scholarship today.
 Today’s Catholic scholars took over where the Protestant liberals left off at the turn of the 20th century, and they are much worse than the Protestant liberals ever were.
-They simply do not have the traditional faith of our Fathers and medievals any longer
+They simply do not have the traditional faith of our Fathers and medievals any longer.”

-An average Catholic in the pew is made happy by being told his/her Church has the deposit of truth from the apostles, but the higher ups know better, that those deposits have long been emptied onto the sidewalk and the treasury is filled with husks.
+An average Catholic in the pew is made happy by being told his/her Church has the deposit of truth from the apostles, but the higher ups know better; they know that those deposits have long been emptied onto the sidewalk and the treasury is filled with husks.

 Right from the time of Augustine down to the Middle Ages, Rome’s position was that “outside the church there is no salvation.”
 The Council of Florence (1442) officially declared that “no one, whatever almsgiving he has practiced, even if he has shed blood for the name of Christ, can be saved, unless he has remained in the bosom and unity of the Catholic Church.”